vacobuilt/collection-hooks/README.md

 # @highspringlabs/collection-hooks

 React hooks and server side functions for using MongoDB collections with caching and type safety.
 Initially built to run in a NextJS environment, this package can be used in any React app (included integration tests assume react-only).
+See [HOWTO.md](HOWTO.md) for a concise explanation on using this package.

 ## Quick Reference